DoubangoTelecom/ultimateALPR-SDK/samples/c++/recognizer/README.md

 g++ recognizer.cxx -O3 -I../../../c++ -L../../../binaries/<yourOS>/<yourArch> -lultimate_alpr-sdk -o recognizer
 ```
 - You've to change `yourOS` and  `yourArch` with the correct values.
-For example, on Android ARM64 they would be equal to `android` and `jniLibs/arm64-v8a` respectively.
+For example, on **Linux x86_64** they would be equal to `linux` and `x86_64` respectively.
 - If you're cross compiling then, you'll have to change `g++` with the correct triplet.
-For example, on Android ARM64 the triplet would be equal to `aarch64-linux-android-g++`.
+For example, on Linux host for Android ARM64 target the triplet would be equal to `aarch64-linux-android-g++`.

 <a name="building-rpi"></a>
 ## Raspberry Pi (Raspbian OS) ##

-To build the sample for Raspberry Pi you can either do it on the device itself or cross compile it on [Windows](#cross-compilation-rpi-install-windows), [Linux](#cross-compilation-rpi-install-ubunt) or OSX machines.
+To build the sample for Raspberry Pi you can either do it on the device itself or cross compile it on [Windows](../#cross-compilation-rpi-install-windows), [Linux](../#cross-compilation-rpi-install-ubuntu) or OSX machines.
 For more information on how to install the toolchain for cross compilation please check [here](../README.md#cross-compilation-rpi).

 ```